Shopify/polaris/polaris.shopify.com/content/contributing/documentation/index.md

 To fix any copy issues on polaris.shopify.com, [open a pull request](/contributing/shipping-your-contribution#open-your-first-pr) in the [Shopify/polaris repo](https://github.com/Shopify/polaris) GitHub repo.

-Note: If you find copy issues in other Polaris resources, follow the steps for that resource's contribution guidelines.
+Note: If you find copy issues in other Polaris resources, follow the steps for that resource’s contribution guidelines.

 ## Updating documentation